-Necessary changes in foreign policy – the principal cause for all OUR wars, and in domestic economic policy – the reason for grouping Americans in two camps of rich and poor, are not about to happen during this presidency, so we will continue challenging the state of American politics with our progressive voice, our cry for social justice.
+Necessary changes in foreign policy – the principal cause for all OUR wars; and in domestic economic policy – the reason for grouping Americans in two camps of rich and poor, are not about to change until there is an upheaval in all aspects of American society: social, political and economic.
+Until that day comes, we shall continue challenging American politics with our progressive voice… heralding, as loudly as we are allowed, our cry for social justice.

 Columns – 2010

 Columns – 2005

 Columns – 2004